The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Discussion

-Explanatory power at the 1--2 month horizon is markedly lower than at intermediate maturities.
-This does not negate the GBM term but suggests that a separate residual component remains at the short end.
-In pilot tests, an ad hoc correction term amplifying the short-maturity contribution of the GBM term yielded limited improvement, suggesting that the issue may involve a distinct short-end component rather than shape misspecification of the existing term.
-Beyond documenting the central structure of the carry gap, a contribution of this paper is to reveal the possible existence of a short-end-specific component not captured by the current specification.
+Explanatory power is weakest at the 1--2 month horizon.
+This does not negate the GBM path-risk term, but suggests that the current specification does not exhaust the short end of the carry gap.
+In pilot tests, an ad hoc short-maturity amplification of the GBM term produced only limited improvement, suggesting that the issue may reflect a distinct short-end component rather than a simple shape misspecification.

+The short-maturity residual may reflect microstructure effects, margin timing, execution frictions, or other mechanisms that operate most strongly near expiration.
+Beyond documenting the central structure of the carry gap, the results therefore point to a short-end-specific component for future work.